 In one example reaction, moisture and/or salt ions penetrate the porous channels present in all traditional concrete and begin to oxidize the steel reinforcement embedded within it.
 Over time, the oxidizing steel swells and as it increases in size, the bond with the concrete surrounding it weakens.
 Once the concrete to steel bond becomes fully negated, the concrete will crack and become extremely brittle.
 In time this brittle concrete will fall away from the compromised area, exposing the oxidized rebar within.

 In another similar reaction, moisture and other chemicals once again penetrate the old style of concrete and react with certain aggregate materials used to construct the concrete.
-This reaction also destroys the necessary bond between the traditional concrete matrix and the surface of the aggregate, wreaking the structure and creating pressure within the structure, causing cracks, spalling, and significant overall weakness.
+This reaction also destroys the necessary bond between the traditional concrete matrix and the surface of the aggregate, wreaking the structure and creating pressure within the structure, causing cracks, spalling, concrete deterioration, and significant overall weakness.

 Concrete spalling is a terrible problem that has plagued contractors for years, affecting a variety of structures, including buildings, bridges, car parks, tanks, dams, and waterfront structures such as sea walls, docks, and jetties.
 The pieces of concrete that fall away can injure people and physical objects below.
 If the failing concrete is not repaired, an entire structure can fail.